florianbehrens/DeCoF2/README.md

 DeCoF is based on a, well, let's name it *data centric* approach.
-Data centric in this context means that interaction between the device and the remote control instance is purely based on modification of named parameter values rather than sending a bunch of messages back and forth.
+Data centric in this context means that interaction between the device and the remote control instance is purely based on modification of state of named objects rather than sending a bunch of messages back and forth.

 Concepts